How To Clean Bamboo Floors

 Sweeping and Vacuuming

-Sweeping and vacuuming your floors regularly with a broom or dust mop will keep the protective finish of your floors from wearing over time.
+Sweeping and vacuuming your floors regularly with a broom or dust mop will keep your floors’ protective finish from wearing over time.
 If using a vacuum cleaner, make sure it has a felt head and not a hard head or beater bar.
-When spot cleaning is necessary use a soft cloth that is barely damp to wipe up spills.
+When spot cleaning is necessary, use a soft cloth that is barely damp to wipe up spills.
 Use doormats next to your outside door area to prevent outside debris from being tracked onto your floors.
 Keep pet’s nails nice and trimmed, and never wear heels or cleats inside the home.
 Also, like with hardwood floors, never slide heavy furniture or appliances across your bamboo floors.

 Your flooring will perform best when the interior of your home has a consistent humidity range of 40%-60% and a temperature range of 60 degrees to 80 degrees Fahrenheit.

-Fixing Scratches on Your Finish
+Fixing Scratches and Chips in Your Finish

-You can minimize their appearance by using a colored wax fill stick, or a putty filler such as Timbermate or Picobello floor repair kit for deeper scratches and chips.
+You can minimize their appearance by using a colored wax fill stick or a putty filler such as Timbermate or Picobello floor repair kit for deeper scratches and chips.
 If you have more severe damage that cannot be fixed with this method, your best option is to replace the board.
 If you follow these tips, you’ll be sure to keep your new bamboo floors looking as beautiful as the day they were installed.